Murder of Kandee Martin: Lawsuit for lifting of media ban

 During his time on death row, the case of Marion Bowman Jr. garnered attention from anti-death penalty groups and civil groups.
-One of them, the American Civil Liberties Union (ACLU), had taken up his case and aside from mounting efforts to seek clemency for him, the group also recorded an interview of Bowman in prison, hoping to raise awareness about his story and case.
+One of them, the American Civil Liberties Union (ACLU), had taken up his case and aside from mounting efforts to seek clemency for him, the group also conducted an interview of Bowman in prison, hoping to raise awareness about his story and case.

 However, in accordance with South Carolina prison policies, prisoners were not allowed to speak to the media (including in-person media interviews) or have their writings directly published, so as to prevent the potential leakage of confidential information or security breaches of the system.
 Due to this, the ACLU's interview video of Bowman was not allowed for broadcast in the media.
 For this issue, the ACLU filed a petition to the federal courts, seeking to lift the ban on the grounds that it violated the First Amendment free speech rights of prisoners, and potentially shielded the South Carolina Department of Corrections from real public accountability over possible cases of mistreatment of prisoners.

 On September 5, 2024, the U.S. District Judge Jacquelyn D. Austin dismissed the lawsuit.
 The judge upheld that the state reserved the right to forbid the media's access to information that should not be made public and the media did not have special access to these sources.

 On November 12, 2024, the ACLU filed an appeal to the 4th Circuit Court of Appeals and it is currently processed by a three-judge panel.